AIS LIFETIME ACHIEVEMENT AWARD

 PAST RECIPIENTS OF THE YOUNG SCHOLAR AWARD:

-2019: Liat Steir-Livny (Sapir Academic College, Israel and the Open University of Israel)
+2019: Liat Steir-Livny (Sapir Academic College and The Open University of Israel)

 2016: Uriel Abulof (Tel-Aviv University and Princeton University)